Wahoo Fitness ELEMNT ROAM Review

 Ease of Use

-The ELEMNT ROAM is pretty simple to operate.
+The ELEMNT ROAM is simple to operate.
 The head unit can seem just slightly clunky because you're trying to navigate dozens of features and options with side buttons, but the phone app makes it easier because you can configure it from your phone to minimize fiddling on the road.
 On that point, the list of features and capabilities is almost overwhelming, adding to the complexity of operation if you want to get the full benefits of using the device.
 There's no problem if all you want to do is select a few easy screens and learn how to use some of the basic features.

 It's not so bad on startup time.
 You can expect all of the best bike computers with robust functionality to start up like harrier jets.
 It takes about 33 seconds for the ELEMNT ROAM to fire up.
 Add to that another 30 or 45 seconds to find satellites, internet, Bluetooth, and ANT+ signals.
 In the scheme of things, it's not a big deal, but as a comparative measure, it's a little long, and you'd be right to expect some pretty spectacular performance once the engines are warm.
-Don't worry, the ROAM delivers.
+Don't worry; the ROAM delivers.

 The ELEMNT Companion App has a lot of horsepower, so there aren't a lot of problems getting everything linked up using its ANT+ and Bluetooth capabilities.
-It's also Wi-Fi-enabled.
+It's also WiFi-enabled.
 Ride data syncs pretty much as soon as you finish a ride.
 It's also straightforward to pull data over from 3rd party apps like Strava, Komoot, SingleTracks, and many others.
 The only trouble we had was when trying to install updates.
 The connection tended to drop unless we were on the same internet network.
-Map updates always require Wi-Fi.
+Map updates always require WiFi.

 The head unit also integrates with a few spiffy pieces of hardware like electronic shifters, muscle oxygen sensors, and pedaling monitors.
 We did pair it with our Garmin equipment but didn't get the best data out of it.
 Understandably, Garmin isn't included in the list of compatible devices.
 (Their stuff also isn't mentioned as incompatible.)